The Top 20 Language Mechanics and Number Expression Rules Used in Technical Writing

 • In the past three months, two new lines of inexpensive computers have been released.

-20. The following number-related rules comply to generally accepted technical writing standards.
-As rules may differ based on discipline, consult a discipline-specific style manual for number and unit expression.
+20. The following number-related rules comply with generally accepted technical writing standards.
+Rules may differ based on discipline; consult a discipline-specific style manual for number and unit expression.

-Spell out single-digit numbers zero through nine, not including measured quantities.
+Spell out single-digit numbers zero through nine, except for measured quantities.
 Numbers 10 or greater are expressed numerically.
-For numbers greater than 999,999, use the initial digit(s) and write out millions, billions, or trillions.
+For numbers in the millions, billions, or trillions, use the number followed by million, billion, or trillion.

 • The collision damaged seven vehicles and injured four passengers.